shapeshed/shapeshed.com/content/post/creating-a-basic-site-with-node-and-express.md

 ## Boot the app

 That's all the setup you need.
 Phew.
-Now you can boot the app:
+Now you can boot the app.
+If you are on OSX or Linux use the following command.

     DEBUG=express_example:* npm start

+If you are on Windows use the following command.

+    set DEBUG=express_example:* & npm start

 You should see `Express server listening on port 3000` and if you open [http://127.0.0.1:3000][39] you'll see the default Express page.